Fired Florida Data Scientist Launches A Coronavirus Dashboard Of Her Own

 She also notes that the state's site doesn't appear to use the "total people tested" label accurately.

 "From a definition standpoint, 'total people tested' and what it actually represents is 'total number of tests conducted.'
 Those are two different measures," says Prins, explaining that she has been tested — but if she were tested again, she shouldn't be counted as a separate person.
-She's just a person who's been tested twice.
+She's just a person who has been tested twice.

 "There's a distinction there between total number of people tested versus total number of tests carried out."